The History Of Alcoholics Anonymous

 The Philosophy Of Alcoholics Anonymous

-Once at a meeting, individuals in AA may trade stories about the experiences they had while they were drinking.
+Once at a meeting, individuals in AA may share stories about their experiences with alcohol and offer accounts of strength and hope for those that have maintained sobriety.
 These stories can highlight the negative effects of alcohol, allow group members to connect around shared experiences and common identity, or act as catharsis for both the speaker and the listener.
-Meetings may also cover the 12 Steps or other AA-related literature, and typically include a request for donations so that the activities of AA can continue.
+Meetings may also cover the 12 Steps or other AA-related literature, and typically include a request for small donations so that the activities of AA can continue.

 Does Alcoholics Anonymous Work?

-In short, it appear AA does work for a significant amount of participants.
+In short, it appears that AA works for a significant number of participants.
 One theory behind AA’s efficacy is that it provides a steady support group of sober individuals who can provide meaningful social connection and a sense of belonging to those who attend meetings.
 The use of a sponsor, typically a more experienced member of AA who provides guidance and advice to a more junior member, may also play a pivotal role in AA’s success.

 Criticisms Of AA